OnurFurkanUnal/firma-demo/README.md

 # NodeJS And Angular Project

-main focus of firma-demo demonstrate cookies.You can prefer short life to blacklist for cookies (refresh methods).
-Because blacklists consuming memory that is little expensive.
+Main focus of firma-demo demonstrate cookies.You can prefer short life to blacklist for cookies.
+You need refresh methods for blacklist.
+Blacklists consuming memory.
+That is little expensive.

 ### Features: ###